How to write an Arch program

 let fees_tx: Transaction = bitcoin::consensus::deserialize(&params.tx_hex).unwrap();

-NOTE: tx_hex represents a serialized Bitcoin UTXO that is used to pay the fee for updating state/executing a transaction; it is a full-signed Bitcoin UTXO but is sent directly to Arch first then the leader submits it alongside the other state/asset UTXOs as a result of the program execution.
+Note: tx_hex represents a serialized Bitcoin UTXO that is used to pay the fee for updating state/executing a transaction; it is a fully-signed Bitcoin UTXO that gets sent directly to Arch.
+The Arch leader node then submits this fee UTXO alongside the other state/asset UTXOs as a result of the program execution.

 Including tx_hex is a convention, not a requirement.

 If the new data exceeds the length of what was currently stored in the account's data field, then we re-allocate the account's data as well as zero-initialize the new memory.
-This is done to ensure that no stale data remains.
+This is done to ensure that no stale data remains in the account.

 let data_len = account.data.try_borrow().unwrap().len();